AztecProtocol/aztec-connect-bridges/README.md

 ETH is returned to the rollup from a bridge by calling the payable function with a `msg.value` `rollupContract.receiveETH(uint256 interactionNonce)`.
 You must also set the `outputValue` of the corresponding `outputAsset` (A or B) to be the amount of ETH sent.

-This repo supports TypeChain so all Typescript bindings will be auto generated and added to the `typechain-types` folder.

-### bridge-data.ts

-This is a Typescript class designed to help a developer on the frontend use your bridge.
-You should implement the functions to fetch data from your bridge / L1.

 ## Aztec Connect Background